-5. Working with Others
+8. Working with Others

 We cannot deliver high-quality drainage and wastewater plans by ourselves.
-We will need to effectively engage with other organisations to obtain data and information to understand the wider issues and risks associated with drainage, water quality and the environment.
-Especially important is the necessity to work with a diverse range of partners such as: Lead Local Flood Authorities (LLFAs), the Environment Agency (EA), Highway Authorities, Internal Drainage Boards, Catchment Partnerships, National Parks, developers, community groups, parish councils, our Customer Challenge Group, and the Southern Regional Flood and Coastal Committee.
+We will need to engage effectively with other organisations to obtain data and information to understand the wider issues and risks associated with drainage, water quality and the environment.
+Especially important is working with a diverse range of partners such as: Lead Local Flood Authorities (LLFAs), the Environment Agency (EA), Highway Authorities, Internal Drainage Boards, Catchment Partnerships, National Parks, developers, community groups, parish councils, our Customer Challenge Group, and the Southern Regional Flood and Coastal Committee.

-Consultation and engagement are important to us so we have a plan that is understood and supported by customers and partners.
-To achieve this we will creating an environment of collaboration, information sharing and common investment need by adopting the Environment Agency's "Working with Others" approach.
-The engagement will occur with senior managers, planners and technical specialists within the various organisations, and it will continue throughout the planning process so we co-imagine, co-create and co-deliver the plans, see figure 8.
-Co-imagine requires strategic objectives to be shared between organisations so common goals can be found and used to support the co-creation of plans.
-The opportunity from this approach is to find solutions that deliver multiple benefits, such as those provided through 'blue' and 'green' infrastructure (e.g. multi-use wetlands, parks and green spaces).
+Collaborative consultation and engagement and sharing information will result in a plan that is understood and supported by customers and partners with common investment needs.
+We will adopt the Environment Agency's "Working with Others" approach.
+The engagement will occur with senior managers, planners and technical specialists within the various organisations, and it will continue throughout the planning process as we co-imagine, co-create and co-deliver the plans, see figure 7.
+Strategic objectives will be shared between organisations so common goals can be found and used to support the co-creation of plans and solutions found that deliver multiple benefits, such as those provided through 'blue' and 'green' infrastructure such as multi-use wetlands, parks and green spaces.
 Working in this way will bring about better, more sustainable outcomes at a lower cost to customers.